mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 Defraction Screen (TL 11)
-An aerosol based distraction mechanism, a squirt of defraction screen propels millions of highly reflective droplets into a cloud roughly one cubic metre in diameter.
+An aerosol based distraction mechanism, a squirt of defraction screen propels millions of highly reflective droplets into a cloud roughly one cubic meter in diameter.
 This interrupts both direct and peripheral vision, providing a –3DM to any visual reliant rolls attempting to penetrate the area within, or behind, the defraction cloud.
 The cloud dissipates after 5 minutes and a single aerosol has